Hey Ya!: Critical reception

-Subsequently, Pitchfork gave it the number two slot in its "The Top 100 Singles of 2000–2004" feature in January 2005, bested only by OutKast's own "B.O.B".
 Blender described it as a mix of soul music by Ike Turner and new wave music by Devo and later as an "electro/folk-rock/funk/power pop/hip-hop/neo-soul/kitchen sink rave-up".
-Rolling Stone compared André 3000's vocals to those of "an indie-rock Little Richard" and the backing arrangement to the Beatles' 1969 album Abbey Road, later ranking it at number 182 in their list of 500 Greatest Songs of All Time and ranking it at number four on their 2011 list of the "100 Best Songs of the Aughts".
+Rolling Stone compared André 3000's vocals to those of "an indie-rock Little Richard" and the backing arrangement to the Beatles' 1969 album Abbey Road.
 New York also likened it to the Beatles and found it to be one of the best singles of 2003.
 AllMusic described it as an "incandescent" mix of electro, funk, and soul music.
 NME likened trying to classify the song as "akin to trying to lasso water" and described it as "a monumental barney between the Camberwick Green brass band, a cruise-ship cabaret act, a cartoon gospel choir and a sucker MC hiccuping Shake it like a Polaroid pic-chaaaa! backed up by the cast of an amateur production of The Wizard of Oz.
 Sort of."
-In 2011, they placed it at number three on its list of the "150 Best Tracks of the Past 15 Years".
-In 2013, the sports website Grantland named it the best song of the millennium after a March Madness style bracket of 64 songs.
-The music video of the same name was likewise well received by critics, who regarded it as a contemporary piece of post-industrial performance art.
-In 2014, NME ranked the song at number 18 on their list of the 500 greatest songs of all time, and in 2021, Rolling Stone ranked the song at number 10 on their list of The 500 Greatest Songs of All Time.